ergochat/ergo/docs/MANUAL.md

 Similarly, for a public channel (one without `+i`), users can ban nick/account names with `/mode #example +b bob`.
 (To restrict the channel to users with valid accounts, set it to registered-only with `/mode #example +R`.)

+## How do I send an announcement to all connected users?

+Ergo supports a simplified form of the "global notice" or "wallops" capabilities found in other ircds.
+With the `massmessage` operator capability, you can `/NOTICE $$* text of your announcement`, and it will be sent to all connected users.
+If you have human-readable hostnames enabled (in the default/recommended configuration they are not), you can also `/NOTICE $#wild*card.host.name`.

 -------------------------------------------------------------------------------------------